utdata/mls-salaries/README.md

 This is a collection of MLS Salary data from the [MLS Players Association](https://mlsplayers.org/resources/salary-guide).
 They have published the data since 2007, but formats far widely.
 There are other challenges as well.

+Various notebooks are available through the site navigation.

 ### Things I want to learn

 - Players that were paid the most